Khassa Camara

-Khassa Camara (born 22 October 1992) is a professional footballer who plays as a defensive midfielder for Greek Super League 2 club Chania and the Mauritania national team.
+Khassa Camara (born 22 October 1992) is a professional footballer who plays as a defensive midfielder for the Mauritania national team.
 Born in France, Camara represents Mauritania at international level.

 Club career

 Born in Châtenay-Malabry, France, Camara has played for Troyes and Boulogne.
 On 9 September 2015, he signed a two-year contract with Greek club Ergotelis.
 After legally filing for his contract with Ergotelis to be terminated due to unpaid wages, he signed a six-month contract with top-level club Xanthi in January 2016.

 On 24 September 2020, it was confirmed that Camara has joined Indian Super League outfit NorthEast United FC on a one-year deal.
 In August 2021, Northeast United FC extended Camara's contract for one year, with an option to extend for another year.
 He scored his first goal for NorthEast on 4 December against FC Goa in their 2–1 win.

 He signed for Hyderabad FC in February 2022, and was part of club's trophy winning squad in the final on 20 March.